nancyw994/landoubao_website/replit.md

   * 新闻中心 (News) - Company news and industry updates
   * 联系我们 (Contact) - Contact information and form
 - June 25, 2025: Enhanced header with responsive mobile menu and active page indication
+- June 25, 2025: Migrated from in-memory storage to PostgreSQL database with Drizzle ORM

 ## User Preferences